xxfoundation/elixxir-docs/end_to_end.md

 * NewSessionCreated: Each rekey session ends with this NewSessionCreated state which means that the new rekey session was created.

-Note that only three states are saved to disk upon state transition:
+Note that only three states are saved to disk upon state transition, thus acting as transaction checkpoints:

 * Unconfirmed
 * Confirmed